Transportation Systems Management

 NCTCOG's Current TSM Projects:

-Regional Traffic Signal Retiming Program (RTSRP).
-The purpose of this program is to improve traffic flow and enhance the capacity of existing arterial systems by implementing new signal timing and low-cost operational improvements along selected corridors.
+The purpose of the Regional Traffic Signal Retiming Program (RTSRP) is to improve traffic flow and enhance the capacity of existing arterial systems by implementing new signal timing and low-cost operational improvements along selected corridors.
 Improved and coordinated traffic flow will result in improvement of the air quality standards in the Dallas-Fort Worth nonattainment area.
 This project is implemented in two phases as listed below:

 RTSRP Phase 1: This phase of the program was completed in March 2014, and included 26 corridors with 500 signalized intersections in the Dallas-Fort Worth Metropolitan Area.
 Review the RTSRP Phase 1 Executive Summary prepared by Kimley-Horn and Associates.
 Review the RTSRP Phase 1 Executive Summary prepared by HDR.